 The gender gap in this sector widened to 25.8% in November from 25% in May, and is likely to reflect the fact that men tend to occupy more senior management positions than women.
-We also still tend to see more female nurses and male doctors than the other way around.

-Health Care and Social Assistance employed 1.31 million women in full and part-time positions in the June, quarter, compared to 1.32 million full and part-time female in March.
+Health Care and Social Assistance employed 1.31 million women in full and part-time positions in the June quarter, compared to 1.32 million full and part-time female in March.